tomvanbraeckel/yamcs.github.com/docs/api/Stream_Updates.md

 The documented operations work on one of the built-in streams (like `tm`, `tm_realtime`, `tm_dump`, `pp_realtime`, `cmdhist_realtime`, etc).
 Or, if your Yamcs deployment defines any other streams, they would work as well.

-We recommend using the LGPL Java WebSocket client distributed as part of the yamcs-api jar, but for deeper understanding, this is the protocol:

 ### Subscribe to a Stream
 Within the websocket request envelope use these values: